Stop traveller this wonderous sign explore,

 The Beehive public house on Castlegate in Grantham lays claim to being the only pub in the country with a ‘living sign’.
 Indeed, in its early life it was known as ‘the Living Sign’ as well as ‘the Beehive’.

-Both names are apt: the living sign in question in a beehive located outside the pub in which a swarm of bees often resides, and it has been there, in one form or another, since at least 1791 when it was mentioned as a curiosity in several newspapers the length and breadth of the country.
+Both names are apt: the living sign in question is a beehive located outside the pub in which a swarm of bees often resides and it has been there, in one form or another, since at least 1791 when it was mentioned as a curiosity in several newspapers the length and breadth of the country.

 In 1791 the beehive was located on a pillar in front of the house, now a newer hive is located in a tree to the side of the doorway.

-In May 1814 the landlord of the Beehive was one Edward Wood, and presumably he was there when Colour-Serjeant George Calldine of the 19th Foot was there.
+In May 1814 the landlord of the Beehive was one Edward Wood, and presumably he was there when Colour-Serjeant George Calldine of the 19th Foot visited.

 Grantham has a very fine spire, the highest in England except Salisbury.
 Here also is a living sign, it being a bee-hive up in a tree, which I remember seeing when I passed through in 1814.